piscaj/react-mui-ch5/README.md

 NPM Scrips included to...

+1. Open: node_modules/@crestron/ch5-crcomlib/package.json
-"build:archive" = This will build the React app and create a .ch5z "build:deploy" = Loading touchpanel.
+2. 	"build:archive" = This will build the React app and create a .ch5z
+"build:deploy" = Loading touchpanel.
 You can change this to fit your needs "build:deploy:mobile" = Loading mobile.
 You can change this to fit your needs "build:deployweb" = Loading web.
 You can change this to fit your needs